The Tower (TV series): Series 2 – Death Message (2023)

+Series 3 – Gallowstree Lane (2024)

 Reception

-Although the original book was published many years before the murder of Sarah Everard by serving Met officer Wayne Couzens, the show's timing made the comparison obvious to critics.
-For example, Paul Kendall in The Telegraph placed the show squarely in the context of contemporary police-public relations, particularly in the aftermath of the Couzens case.
+Although the original book was published many years before the murder of Sarah Everard by serving Met officer Wayne Couzens, the show's timing made the comparison obvious to some critics.
+For example, Paul Kendall in The Telegraph placed the show squarely in the context of contemporary police–public relations, particularly in the aftermath of the Couzens case.
 The Guardian's Lucy Mangan considered the show's release timely, as "trust in officers is at an all-time low".
 She was generally positive about the first episode, writing that "the plot builds at pace but without inducing vertigo in the viewer" and noting its background of "racial tensions, bigger crimes, personal secrets and political arse-covering".
 Writing in The Times, Carol Midgley identified an "aura of grim authenticity", which she put down to the original author's police background.
-Although she noticed a Line of Duty-style "what are all these coppers hiding?" trope, she considered the show to have successfully avoided the tendency to focus on the murder of females.
+Although she noticed a Line of Duty–style "what are all these coppers hiding?" trope, she considered the show to have successfully avoided the tendency to focus on the murder of females.

-Midgely criticised the sound engineering, though, complaining that at times it was difficult to hear; "was it just my old ears or were the actors going for a mumbling level worthy of The Wire?"
+However, Midgely criticised the sound engineering.
+She complained that, at times, it was difficult to hear; "was it just my old ears or were the actors going for a mumbling level worthy of The Wire?"
 A similar criticism, of muffled—and also hurried—dialogue was made by Digital Spy, who argued that this was a common refrain from viewers on Twitter.
 Anita Singh of The Telegraph also criticised dialogue which sounded as if some cast members were "mumbling at their shoes".
 She summed up the series, effectively, as "everyone is lying about what happened and Collins is here to find out why", although she disagreed that the series was derivative of Line of Duty: while the DSI might appear to be another A10, she suggested The Tower had a greater sense of day-to-day realism than similar programmes.
 Also addressing comparisons with Line of Duty, Ed Cumming suggested that, unlike that show, with The Tower "there isn't much pure evil here, more opportunists and easy-life seekers".
 He also argued that, thanks to Loach's direction, The Tower was a tighter script—with less "flabbiness"—than many of its genre.
 However, he was overall critical, arguing that Whelan is the only character to consistently hold the viewers' interest and that, generally, the series could have "aimed a bit higher".
 The Guardian's Barbara Ellen was also less enthusiastic, picking out what she considered an overuse of flashbacks adding unnecessary confusion to an already complex plot, combined with the shoehorning in of too many themes.
 She was more positive of the dialogue and portrayals, summing up saying "bring back the characters, please, but with a less chaotic story".